DeanLight/graph_rewrite/README.md

 specifies that we’re looking for a path where node `x` connects to node `y`, which in turn connects to node `z`.
-Here, `x`, `y`, and `z` are symbolic names for the matching nodes in the input graph. \* **P**: The string `p = 'x->z'` specifies that we want to preserve the direct path from `x` to `z`, which will be created during the rewrite.
+Here, `x`, `y`, and `z` are symbolic names for the matching nodes in the input graph. \* **P**: The string `p = 'x,z'` specifies that we want to preserve the direct path from `x` to `z`, which will be created during the rewrite.
 This also implies that `y` is removed from the graph during the rewrite since it’s not part of `P`. \* **RHS**: The string `rhs = 'x->z'` specifies that we